MokkowDev/Lantern/README.md

 ## Setting up a Workspace
 Lantern is using Gradle, so make sure that it is installed properly.
 Instructions can be found on [Gradle's website](https://gradle.org/install/).
-1. Clone the repository using `git clone https://github.com/PlusPlusMC/Lantern`.
+1. Clone the repository using `git clone https://github.com/MokkowDev/Lantern`.
 2. CD into the local repository folder.
 4. Depending on which IDE you are using execute either of the following commands:
+   ***Recommended: IntelliJ***
     - For IntelliJ: `gradlew setupDevWorkspace idea genIntellijRuns build`
     - For Eclipse: `gradlew setupDevWorkspace eclipse build`

     (you can add `-debug` right after `gradlew` if you want to enable debug logging.)
-5. Open the folder as a Gradle project in your IDE.
+6. Open the folder as a Gradle project in your IDE.
-6. Select the default run configuration.
+7. Select the default run configuration.

 ## Additional libraries
 ### Mixins